spiral/docs/docs/en/console/commands.md

 ## ApplicationInProduction

-`ApplicationInProduction` is a class that makes it easy to ask the user for confirmation for actions in command if an application is running in production mode.
+`ApplicationInProduction` is a class that makes it easy to ask the user for confirmation for actions in command if the application is running in production mode.

 ```php
 use Spiral\Console\Confirmation\ApplicationInProduction;